scalient/vuex-orm-json-api/README.md

 2. Importing the plugin:

     ```
-    import axios from "axios";
+    import axios from 'axios';
-    import VuexORM from "@vuex-orm/core";
+    import VuexORM from '@vuex-orm/core';
-    import VuexOrmJsonApi, {RestfulActionsMixin} from "vuex-orm-json-api";
+    import VuexOrmJsonApi, {RestfulActionsMixin} from 'vuex-orm-json-api';

     VuexORM.use(VuexOrmJsonApi, {axios, mixins: [RestfulActionsMixin]});
     ```